chrisgrieser/shimmering-focus/README.md

 - Display of the language of a code block in Preview Mode
 - spellcheck deactivated in blockquotes, code blocks, and YAML frontmatter (only produces false positives there)

 **Suited for Academic Writing**
 - [Pandoc citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) (`[@citekey]`) and footnotes are visually emphasized
 - the alt-text of images is used as caption text, in line withPandoc's conversion behavior
 - Lots of Styling specifically for the [Longform Plugin](https://github.com/kevboh/longform), among other things justified & hyphenated text, and [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as an easy-to-read serif font

-**Condensed**
+**Condensed Display of Information**
-- uses screen real estate more efficiently to display more information (useful for smaller screens)
+- uses screen real estate more efficiently to display more information (e.g. for smaller screens)
 - smaller images in Preview Mode (click & hold on an image to zoom).
 <img src="https://user-images.githubusercontent.com/73286100/131182567-104f85dd-0f99-488d-b511-e45fe8b0486f.png" alt="Screenshot 2021-08-27 22 02 02" width=40% height=40%>

 **Tailored for Maximum Readability**
-- increased contrast throughout, especially with the [annoying grey font on light-grey background](https://forum.obsidian.md/t/enhance-default-color-contrast-of-the-icons/23045/3)
+- increased contrast throughout, especially with the [annoying grey font on light grey background](https://forum.obsidian.md/t/enhance-default-color-contrast-of-the-icons/23045/3)
 - decreased font size variation to increase readability & information density
 - at the same time increased distinguishability of different classes through subtle variation in typeface, font style, or backgrounds
 - easy-to-read fonts for every usecase: